 Counselling and Psychological Services provide a number of specialist training programs for student residential colleges.
 Those currently offered include:

-This package involves the delivery of training for senior students who are assuming short term pastoral care or mentoring roles within colleges, and contains a strong focus on awareness of student transition issues, community development, and recognition of students at risk, development of communication skills, and knowledge of support services available.
+This package involves the delivery of training for senior students who are assuming short term pastoral care or mentoring roles within colleges, and contains a strong focus on awareness of student transition issues, recognition of students at risk, development of communication skills, and knowledge of support services available.

 Training and Consultation to Resident Tutors and Advisers

 Most colleges have a system whereby senior students take on a long term formal role in leadership and pastoral care.
 For many, this involves a transition in status and role within the same community.
 This can be a challenging step given that the context is residential and the age difference between the students and tutors may be minimal.

 Sessions provided to Residential Tutors have focussed on areas such as:

 - Identifying and responding to students at risk

 - Communication skills

 - Boundaries and the nature of authority in the context of a residential college

 Colleges provide comprehensive programs for students entering the university and more particularly, the college environment.